 The Affordable Care Act was signed into law March 23, 2010.
-This legislation puts in place comprehensive health insurance reforms that are scheduled to roll out over a four year period with most changes taking place by 2014.
+This legislation puts in place comprehensive health insurance reforms that are scheduled to roll out over a four year period.
+During the month of July the administration announced that it intends to delay enforcement of the employer mandate under the ACA until January 2015.
 The following resources are available to inform members of the Texas Employees Group Benefits Program (GBP) about changes currently in place and the future impact of the law.

 · Individual Exchange - Mandates that all Americans, with some exceptions, maintain minimal essential coverage or face a tax.
-When the individual mandate takes affect all Americans who file income tax returns must complete an additional IRS tax form.
+The individual mandate became law October 1, 2013.
+All Americans who file income tax returns must complete an additional IRS tax form.

 · Insurance Exchange - Establishes new state-based insurance Exchanges through which individuals and small employers can purchase health insurance.
 Low and moderate income individuals (those with incomes between 100% and 400% of the federal poverty level) that do not have access to affordable employer-sponsored insurance will be eligible for federal premium tax credits and subsidies toward private insurance through and Exchange.
 Texas has chosen not to participate in a state insurance exchange.

 · Medicaid Expansion - States may expand Medicaid eligibility to individuals up to 133% of federal poverty level.
 Texas has chosen not to participate in a Medicaid Expansion.